thedpws/bc/README.md

 Part of the language to implement

-For this first project, you need to implement the following (refer to the manual (Links to an external site.)Links to an external site. for sections with the same name)
+For this first project, you need to implement the following (refer to the manual (https://www.gnu.org/software/bc/manual/html_mono/bc.html)Links to an external site. for sections with the same name)

 * Comments: /* ... */
 * Basic expressions with variables